azizahproject/sql-data-warehouse-analytics/README.md

 # 📊 Data Analytics Project

-This project is a **continuation of the Data Warehouse development** from the *DataWithBaraa* YouTube course.
+This project is a **continuation of the [Data Warehouse Project](https://github.com/azizahproject/sql-data-warehouse-project)** from the *DataWithBaraa* YouTube course.
 In the previous phase, I built the **ETL pipeline** and successfully produced clean, standardized, and analytics-ready tables in the **Gold Layer**:

 - `gold.dim_customer` — Customer dimension table